apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 Most parts of the site were dynamic (the admin interface and the API), but there were also static ones (the homepage).
 API Gateway can be used to serve static content by using the "AWS Service Proxy" Integration type.
 With that static files can be proxied from S3.

 But it's slow!
-And requests count agains the API Gateway throttling limits.
+And requests count against the API Gateway throttling limits.
 Instead you should use subdomains for requests that should be handled by API Gateway Lambda (i.e. api.your_domain.com and admin.your_domain.com) and map the homepage (your_domain.com) to CloudFront.
 This is specially true since API Gateway *can not* server binary files (i.e. images).

 Note: I did not test the API Gateway cache.